xdawxd/TEL-DC-BOT/CONTRIBUTING.md

 - **Think of something to do**
     You can submit bugs or your ideas in the [issues](https://github.com/xdawxd/TEL-DC-BOT/issues) tab.

-    If you're having trouble with coming up with something you can always look through and try implementing it yourself.
+    If you're having trouble with coming up with something you can always look through and try implementing it yourself

 - **Work in a named branch**